Learn Python with Talk Python's 270 hours of courses

 50:26 So this one allows you to have like a nice, simple way to do that, right?
 And then on the server side, it makes it simpler because I don't know if there's any examples here.
 I'm sure there is, but on the server side, all you do is you just say the template response is the partial and you just provide the data and you don't have to do like, if it's the full thing, or if it's a partial thing, I'm going to do different stuff on the server.
 Right?
 So that's the Jinja partials.
 I don't have a Django partials, but you know, this, this applies for Flask, FastAPI and others.

-50:59 So on the Django template library, the include tag is either slightly more powerful than the ginger one, or just better documented.
+50:59 So on the Django template library, the include tag is either slightly more powerful than the Jinja one, or just better documented.
 A lot of the reasons you wrote this library, I can do with the existing Django include tag.
 So there's like a tiny little use case where it doesn't overlap, but like everything, everything in the course, for example, I was able to do quite simply with just using the include tag that there is a library out there.
 That is the, what did you say it was the Coke version?
 And that is the Django render block.
 This is by Patrick cloak.
-And essentially he's using something very similar to the ginger two fragments.
+And essentially he's using something very similar to the Jinja2 fragments.
 And it essentially allows you to pull out a template block from a page.
 This has actually spooky, Lukie's preferred approach.

 51:46 It's in his patterns.
 I think in this case, I'm a Pepsi guy.
 I'm with you.
 I would rather have the piece inside its own file.
 But I think the, the reason behind having it in the blocks is essentially you can turn conditionals on, have that one page, the whole thing gets rendered.
 And then the snippets are always using the same library and you can just flag, Hey, I want this partial piece coming out of it.
 Essentially.
 These are very, very similar concepts, just the Django versus the Jinja Django templating.
-Cause of course, ginger is in Django as well.
+Cause of course, Jinja is in Django as well.
 So the Django native templating versus the Jinja piece, and you can take either approach depending on what works for you.
 Yep.
 And just to wrap this up before I get a lot of email, a lot of email, there's a whole section that says, why not just use include or macro from Jinja?
 And there's a great long discussion here with lots of examples.
 The short version is with macro.
 If you want to render the template alone, you have to have a third page that just calls the macro that just embeds the macro and then calls it in an empty page for the template.
 Why not use include?
 Well, with include, you have to have the thing, the variable names in the partial match the consumer.
 So it's as if you had to say, I want a function, I want to call a function, but your local variable names have to match exactly the parameter names in every use case that you can't say like, user where there was a username.
 Nope.
 You can't call this function that you're supposed to call your variable, local variable user.
 You know, it's, it's, so there's a look at that discussion and then, then email me if you have to.
 And that's, that's why the Django one doesn't have this problem is because the include tag in Django has a with keyword, which allows you to essentially say, I want this, this bit of context passed in as that value.
 So you can essentially the equivalent there would be with video equals V email equals user dot email to accomplish the same thing, which is why I could get away with not needing the extra library.
 Nice.

-53:44 There is somebody down here who said, I'm not sure what their name is, but I think they found an internal, like a, a deeply internal function from within ginger.
-I think I'm not sure if it's in ginger or flask, but you're able effectively to do the same thing, but it's like, I don't know, I'm not a fan.
+53:44 There is somebody down here who said, I'm not sure what their name is, but I think they found an internal, like a, a deeply internal function from within Jinja.
+I think I'm not sure if it's in Jinja or flask, but you're able effectively to do the same thing, but it's like, I don't know, I'm not a fan.
 I like grabbing some random internal thing and going, I think we'll probably just use that.
 You know, I also just, there's a chameleon's partial.
-If you're a chameleon template person that does the same thing, it's a ginger partial as well.
+If you're a chameleon template person that does the same thing, it's a Jinja partial as well.

 54:14 Yeah.
-When you first showed this to me, I looked it up in the Jinja docs, cause I don't use ginger as often and it kind of hints that this is there, but it was really, really unclear.
+When you first showed this to me, I looked it up in the Jinja docs, cause I don't use Jinja as often and it kind of hints that this is there, but it was really, really unclear.
 It just sort of gave one example and didn't explain it.
 And so, yeah, it doesn't surprise me that there's something that can be done, but maybe it's, maybe it's publicly available.

 54:34 And if they got documented a little better, it might solve the problem and you could, you know, close up that chunk of code you had to maintain.

 54:40 Yeah.
 I mean, I'm not necessarily in love with it.
 I just, I created it cause I want to have really nice clean code, right?
 Yeah, exactly.
 Of the problem.
 You know, pull up the Django render block.
 You already really talked about that one.
-That's on the, the similar side is to the ginger fragments partial to a fragment.
+That's on the, the similar side is to the Jinja fragments partial to a fragment.
 Sorry.
 That's what we talked about.
 That's right.

 54:58 Whereas the, all the stuff is together.
 And I think that's a good idea if you're never, ever going to use that block of that bit of HTML and dynamic bit anywhere else.
 But as soon as you are, then it's like, well, it's starting to get, I don't know.
 That's my philosophy.